-Are you looking for a reliable way to format a write-protected SD card, USB, or external hard drive and format it to be usable again?
+Are you looking for a reliable way to remove write protection from a write-protected SD card, USB, hard drive, SSD or external hard drive and format it to be usable again?
 When you get a "The disk is write protected" error while formatting the SD card, don't worry.

-Follow this page, you'll learn how to remove write protect from SD card and format it with a free SD card formatter to usable again on your own.
+Follow this page, you'll learn how to remove write protect from SD card and format it with a free SD card formatter to be usable again on your own.

 Quick Fix for Write Protection Removal on SD Card: